-6 ASSESSMENT
+7 ASSESSMENT

 Your project dissertation will be marked independently by your Academic Supervisor and a second examiner (moderator) selected by the School on the basis of understanding of the subject area.
 They each give a mark out of 100.
-The supervisor and moderator will then consult together to agree a single final mark.
-If the difference between the two marks is larger than 15%, a third marker will be appointed.
+If their marks differ by 10 or less, the average is taken.
+If the difference is greater than 10, they meet together to discuss the reasons for the difference, and try to come to an agreement.
+If they cannot agree, a third marker will be appointed.
 You require a mark of at least 50% to pass.